datanucleus/datanucleus-scala/README.md

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.

+*THIS IS NO LONGER MAINTAINED.
+PLEASE REGISTER TO HELP MAINTAIN IT*

 ## KeyFacts